 Boston is a small, charming city with many wonderful places to eat.
-I spent a good deal of time there on business, explored the interesting neighborhoods, and uncovered dining gems.
+I spend a good deal of time there on business, exploring the interesting neighborhoods, and uncovering dining gems.
 Wanted to share my discoveries, as well as the well-known places, with you.

 My favorite restaurants:

 - Alden & Harlow – 40 Brattle St. Cambridge, 1617-864-2100 – serves “thoughtfully sourced, honest American food” in a relaxed space.
 Chef Michael Scelfo, known for his vegetable forward dishes, his infamous smoky burger, and a great cocktail list.

 - Aquitanine – 569 Tremont (Claredon / Darthmouth), 1617-424-8577 – elegant French Bistro that is one of my regular fallbacks.

 - Asta – 47 Massachusetts Ave.
 1617-585-9575 – choose from the three, five or eight course-tasting menu starting at $50.
 A real bargain for this quality of food.